 Barrels (and Bottles) for a Good Cause

-Discover Oregon’s True Character
+Discover Oregon’s Wine Regions

-This year’s Oregon Wine Month is all about Oregon’s True Character — a celebration of the people and places that make Oregon wine just so unique.
-The best way to discover it for yourself is getting out to the vineyards and wineries of Oregon, especially with new safety protocols in place for your peace of mind.
 You can order the official Oregon Wine Touring Guide for maps and itineraries of all the state’s winegrowing regions, or for a limited time enter to win the Oregon Wine Month sweepstakes featuring airfare, lodging and curated wine experiences in the Willamette Valley or Rogue Valley.

 For a do-it-yourself sip trip, consider a tour of an Oregon wine region that’s off the beaten path.
 Sip the cool-climate wines of Elkton, a little community along the Umpqua River Scenic Byway, a stone’s throw from the Umpqua River.
 An ideal stop for road-trippers to the Oregon Coast or Southern Oregon, you can explore Elkton’s cluster of friendly, uncrowded tasting rooms within 2 miles of each other.
 While in the Umpqua Valley, you can pay homage to Oregon’s oldest estate winery and the birthplace of pinot noir.
-HillCrest Vineyard in Roseburg, founded by Richard Sommer in 1961, celebrates its 50th anniversary in 2021.
+HillCrest Vineyard in Roseburg, founded by Richard Sommer in 1961, celebrated its 50th anniversary in 2021.
 Sommer planted the state’s first malbec vines here, along with riesling and pinot noir.
 Nearby Abacela is known as Oregon’s tempranillo pioneer, planting the state’s first commercial tempranillo grapes in 1995 on its picturesque vineyard outside Roseburg.
 Just south, you can also go wine tasting around the Rogue Valley, another region prized for its extraordinarily less-crowded outdoor activities — everything from hiking, biking and golfing to rafting, paddling and fishing.

 The Dalles is another less-explored region for wine tasting, with innovative tasting rooms like Tierra De Lobos, run by owner and winemaker Adolfo Ocheata Mollinedo.
 Come for the riverfront views, welcoming vibe and ample heated, outdoor space.
 As you travel along the Columbia River Gorge, you’ll retrace the path of the Missoula Floods and see how the dramatic geological event shaped the distinct terroirs of this region.